goetz-markgraf/gamma-library/LEARN_GAMMA.md

 * $ cmd – executes the given command in the current working directory and returns the output as a list of strings ( lines)
 * cd dir – changes the current working directory to a new directory
-* CWD – returns the current working directory
+* CWD – resets the current working directory
 * env – holds all environment variables and their values as a record
 * system – holds all java system properties their values as a record (names with a '.' are replaced by '-')
 * f ** g – combines two functions to a new one that applies both functions after another
 * when* v list – checks each [predicate] called with [value] to evaluate to first expression with a true predicate
 * id a – returns the given parameter as is
+* or expression-list – returns the first value that is not falsey
+* print v – prints the parameters and appends a newline